plark-inc/hostship/README.md

 * Go 1.24+ installed

-## Application definition
+## Docker Compose definition

-Firstly, you define a single compose.json and upload it to an S3 bucket.
-The compose.json available on the url points to the latest version of your application.
-Your machine keeps a local copy, representing the version currently running.
-When an update is triggered, the CLI fetches the compose file and overrides the local one.
+First, define a single compose.json file and upload it to an S3 bucket.
+The file at the S3 URL would always point to the latest version.
+When an update is triggered, the CLI fetches this file and overrides the local one.

 ```json
 {